 There are a few causes for Pica.
 Perhaps the main one is anxiety, but it could also mean that the animal is seriously sick.
 In most cases, it is probably best not to try and diagnose things yourself.
 If your dog seems to be doing a lot of eating non-food items, then you will almost certainly want to head to a vet.
 They will be able to help you to deal with the problem.

 Once again, we have to reiterate that while Beagles do eat a lot of food, they will overeat just edible items.
 Anything else is going to be a serious issue.

 Yes.
 A Beagle can eat itself to death.
 They are one of the only dog breeds that can do this.
 If a Beagle is given unlimited access to food, it will constantly be eating it.
 This can lead to obesity.
 Therefore, it is vital that Beagle owners take time to moderate their Beagle’s food intake.

 Why Do Beagles Eat So Fast?

 There are several theories for this.
-Some believe Beagles eat fast because of them being bred to be pack animals.
-If they don’t eat quickly, another dog would eat their food.
+Some believe Beagles eat fast because they are bred to be pack animals.
+If they don’t eat quickly, another dog will eat their food.
 Others believe it is because of the way Beagles digest food.
-It takes a lot longer for a Beagle to register that their stomach is full, which means they may feel very hungry when they are chowing down on their food.
+It takes a lot longer for a Beagle to register that its stomach is full, which means it may feel very hungry when they are chowing down on their food.

 Beagles are prone to overeating.
 There are a variety of reasons for this.
 However, it pretty much all boils down to the fact that this is just a Beagle being a Beagle.
-As a Beagle owner, you have a responsibility to ensure that the dog doesn’t over-eat.
+As a Beagle owner, you are responsible for ensuring that the dog doesn’t over-eat.
 This means that you will have to spend a lot of time controlling their food intake.
 This is something that you will need to be doing for the rest of your Beagle’s life.
 However, it really is vital for your dog that you do this.